AltGr/opam-wiki/FAQ.md

 One option is to have a very high version, so that any packages with a lower bound will continue to work.
 The other option (which I chose) is to pick the current working version, since compiler releases only happen a couple of times a year.
 We can improve on this...

-***

 #### Now I want to create my first package.
-I've followed the instructions from http://opam.ocamlpro.com/doc/Packaging.html but I don't know where to find opam-mk-repo (I've installed opam from the amd64 linux binary).
+I've followed the instructions from http://opam.ocamlpro.com/doc/Packaging.html but I don't know where to find opam-admin (I've installed opam from the amd64 linux binary).

 (that binary is hopefully just a stopgap until the OPAM binary packages become more widely available)

-`opam-mk-repo` is installed as part of OPAM, so you'll need to install from source.
+`opam-admin` is installed as part of OPAM, so you'll need to install from source.
 However, you don't actually need to create a repository unless you want to host a mirror of the tarballs.
 Simply try this:

 ````
 $ mkdir -p my-repo/packages